 - As an archiving tool, it is designed to find a few needed items, not to recover significant volumes of lost data.
 It means you won’t be able to restore all of the Outlook messages or OneDrive files at once.
-You either have to restore all items one by one or search for specific ones you need the most.
+You either have to restore all items one by one or search for the specific ones you need the most.

 - The process of finding and restoring needed files through eDiscovery requires technical knowledge.
 For non-technical specialists, this process is tiring, complicated, time-consuming, and not always effective.

 - If the archive is lost, the original data will also be lost.